 Category of Turbocharger Surging:

 Mild surge: The surges happening under mild conditions are not significant.
-They may rise due to no flow reversal and small oscillations in pressure.
+They may arise due to no flow reversal and small oscillations in pressure.

 Classic surge: Classic surge which happens due to low-frequency oscillations with larger pressure oscillations.